-It’s always nice to start the day off with a little hair-pulling frustration.
+It’s always nice to start the journey off with a little hair-pulling frustration.
 Insert Cloud Cap Trail, the Sullivan Edition.
-I know the Sullivan hiking books are like the Dead Sea Scrolls to the outdoorsy community around here but I’ve found enough discrepancies to cut my worship in half.
+Now, I know the Sullivan hiking books are like the Dead Sea Scrolls around here but I’ve found enough discrepancies to cut my worship in half.
 Trust me: It ain’t 0.2 miles to the 600 junction and you take the trail that goes down in order to go up, not the obvious one with all the footprints on it.
-The footprints are merely testament to the vast numbers of other duped soles…er, souls.
-Luckily, the trail rises rapidly above tree line, rendering the illusion that you have come much further, much faster.
-It was a beautiful day (which explains why I encountered approximately 1.2 million people) and I’m glad I brought sunscreen because the layers came off.
-Others were smart enough to make use of the shade; the dark specs inside her web are offspring.
+The footprints are merely testament to the vast numbers of other duped souls.
+Happily, this route climbed rapidly above the tree line, rendering the illusion that I came much further, much faster.
+It was a beautiful day (which explained the approximately 1.2 million hikers around me) and I was grateful to have remembered sunscreen because the mercury rose far faster than I did on the mountain that day.

-I made the Timberline Trail junction at 6650′ in record time and sincerely wanted to enjoy lunch in the shade of the famous rock shelter but when three middle-aged drunks in lawn chairs salute you with their Budweiser cans from the doorway and shout at you to join them over the din of the rock music they having blaring inside, you suddenly look for a picnic spot out of site and earshot.
-I traded Asian Pear slices for dried apricots with a couple who was also hiding from the “party” and none of us ventured back for photos.
-I snapped a quick shot of the trail junction marker instead and leaned into the task of another three miles of dusty switchbacks just crawling with hikers.
+I made the Timberline Trail junction at 6650′ in record time and sincerely wanted to enjoy lunch in the shade of the famous rock shelter but when three middle-aged drunks in lawn chairs salute you with their Budweiser cans from the doorway and shout at you to join them over the din of oldies rock music blaring inside, you suddenly become an introvert.
+I traded snacks with a couple who was also hiding from the “party” and none of us ventured back for photos.
+Instead, I snapped a quick shot of the trail junction marker and leaned into the task of another three miles of dusty switchbacking incline just crawling with hikers.

-Adams, Rainer, and St. Helens (right to left) were being awfully majestic.
-It was the clearest Oregon day I’d ever seen.
-At the spur’s rim, it was the windiest.
-Every time you reached the edge and got a decent eyeful of Eliot Glacier you also got an eyeful of andesitic dust and sand.
+Adams, Rainer, and St. Helens (right to left) were being awfully majestic on the clearest Oregon day I’d ever seen.
+At the spur’s rim, the wind got naughty.
+Each time you veered to the edge and got an eyeful of Eliot Glacier you also got a face full of andesitic dust and sand.
 I don’t know why people pay for Lasik surgery, they could just stand on Cooper Spur Trail and let the prevailing winds grind down their corneas for free.

 I looked around me and suddenly noticed that it was very quiet.
 The hordes were gone.
 I was all alone on the mountain, save one or two ice climbers who were camped out on the ridge.
 Even the Search and Rescue training team below was leaving.
 You can see their ant-like profiles inching their way across the bottom of Eliot Glacier right at the shadow line.
 (Double-click the image below.)

 When the pros start pulling up their proverbial tent stakes, I take notice.
 I turned around.
-In the waning light, things became ominous and creepy.
-These crevasses are deep enough to swallow a Hummer.
+In the waning light, things became ominous and creepy, transforming crevasses deep enough to swallow a Hummer from beautiful to menacing.

-Solid evidence, and I do mean solid, of Hood’s ongoing volcanic activity showed up in bright relief on the trail.
-Large yellow clods of sulfur backed up the nose-wrinkling smell I picked out here and there on the stiff breeze.
+Solid evidence, and I do mean solid, of Hood’s mere dormant status and ongoing volcanic activity showed up in bright relief on the trail.
+Large yellow clods of sulfur justified the smell I picked out here and there on the stiff breeze.
 I had the pleasure of kibitzing with a geologist earlier in the hike and he confirmed my nasal suspicions: This stratovolcano is still out-gassing, it’s no where near finished.
 Stratovolcanoes, by the by, are the most volcanoey volcanoes of them all.
-All Hollywood volcanoes are stratovolcanoes.
+Think lava bombs and deadly pyroclastic clouds and running and screaming.

 I only got about halfway between Tie-In Rock and my goal of petting a glacier before the day ran out.
 Pretty damned frustrating, actually.
 You would think this taught me a lesson once and for all about always packing a headlamp, but…well….

-The curious way they held their form for so many miles held my attention.
+The curious way the smoke held its form for so many miles caught my attention.
 There must have been a perfect conduit of warmth and moisture at that elevation, a sort of sooty highway in the sky.
-They never spread nor dissipated, just oozed along in thick ropes like a pair of sleepy boa constrictors.
+It never spread nor dissipated, just oozed along in thick ropes like sleepy boa constrictors.

 The Cascade Mountain Ash was resplendent in Technicolor hues.
-It punctuated the trail like paint splatters and oozed like molten lava.
+It flowed over the trail like molten lava.

 Then I witnessed something completely awesome: The internal anatomy of a Shadow Monster.
 I saw the terminator line of Mt.
 Hood’s shadow in cross-section as it plunged like a javelin into the forest below.